jlehtine/c-pluff/c-pluff/trunk/examples/cpfile/README.txt

 --------

 The example application must be installed before it can be used.
-You can build and install it by running "make all" or "make install" in the build directory corresponding to this source directory.
+You can build and install it by running "make install" in the build directory corresponding to this source directory.
 Before building/installing this example, you must build/install the C-Pluff framework implementation.
-All this is done automatically if you run "make examples" or "make examples-install" in the top level build directory.
+All this is done automatically if you run "make examples" (build only) or "make examples-install" (build and install) in the top level build directory.

 Running